alex-s168/tpre/README.md

 Intended for the testing of regular expression engines.

-Extracted from the log output of the tests for the [RE2](https://github.com/google/re2) regex engine.
+Extracted from the log output of the tests accompanying the [RE2](https://github.com/google/re2) regex engine.

 JSON layouts: